xernois/backend/readme.md

 }
 ```

 there is nothing really specific to services except that these are singletons. this mean that everytime you use the dataService (just an example) it will always be the same instance.
-That's why storing the arry directly on the service is working.
+That's why storing the array directly on the service is working.

 ### 🛡️ Middlewares

-Middlewares are juste here to alter or block request before the handler, it can be use for authentification, to restrict access to specific routes for example.
-It can be applied to a specific route or directly on a controller.
+Middleware is only used to modify or block requests before they reach the handler, it can be used for authentication, for example to restrict access to certain routes.
+It can be applied to a specific route or directly to a controller.

 ```js
 import { Controller, Method, Response, Request, Route } from '@xernois/easy-backend';